e-sollier/DL2020/README.rst

     pip install torch-spline-conv -f https://pytorch-geometric.com/whl/torch-1.5.1+cu101.html
     pip install torch-geometric

-Support and contribute
+Notebooks
 -------------------------------
-If you have a question or new architecture or a model that could be integrated into our pipeline, you can post an `issue <https://github.com/e-sollier/DL2020/issues/new>`__ or reach us by `email <mailto:eheidari@student.ethz.ch, esollier@student.ethz.ch, azagidull@student.ethz.ch>`_.
+To see some examples of our pipeline's capability, look at the `notbooks` directory.

-Reference
+Final Report
 -------------------------------
-The extend version of report for this project can be found `here <https://polybox.ethz.ch/index.php/s/FYnQKXRfeWoHlqO>`_.
+The extended version of the report for this project can be found `here <https://polybox.ethz.ch/index.php/s/FYnQKXRfeWoHlqO>`_.

 Reproducing the report figures
 **********************